thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 - Compartmentalise the tasks to focus teams on specific areas of games development (Design, Mechanics, Animations, Collisions, AI, etc)
 - Construct UML and foundational designs and specifications
-- Acquire artwork and sound assets suitable to specifications
+- Generate pixel style artwork acording to references found on Trello and acquire sound assets suitable to specifications
+- Game Music is made to fit the style of the game
 - Develop the foundations of the game
 - Create game functionality, intro animations, menu, options, credits, etc